mariajpalma/GG-NC/README.md

 •	__Latitud__ and __Longitud__: Geographic coordinates (latitude and longitude) provided by the 1000 Genomes Project and HGDP.

-•	__Lambda__: 50 lambda values considered in the analysis.
+•	__Lambda__: Represents the resolution values considered for exploration in the analysis for each population.

-•	__C1__ to __Cn__: Proportion of individuals from the cohort within each community (expressed in decimals) according to the analyzed lambda value; missing values are indicated as NA.
+•	__C1__ to __Cn__: Proportion of individuals from the cohort within each community (expressed in decimals) according to the analyzed resolution value; missing values are indicated as NA.

-Note that each population spans 50 rows due to the 50 lambda values analyzed.
+Note that each population spans 50 rows due to the 50 resolution values analyzed in this research.

 ### Shiny colors file